 SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549 Form 10-K FOR ANNUAL & TRANSITION REPORTS PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 (Mark One) Annual report pursuant to Section 13 or 15(d) of the Securities [X] Exchange Act of 1934 For the fiscal year ended December 31, 2003 or [] Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from to Commission File Number: 0-16109 A.P.
-PHARMA, INC. (Exact name of registrant as specified in its charter) Delaware 94-2875566 -----(State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification Number) 123 Saginaw Drive, Redwood City, California 94063 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (650) 366-2626 Securities registered pursuant to Section 12 (b) of the Act: None - - - -Securities registered pursuant to Section 12 (g) of the Act: Common Stock (\$.01 par value) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes [X] No [] ----Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. [] Indicate by check mark whether the registrant is an accelerated filer (as defined in Rule 12b-2 of the Act).
-Yes [] No [X] The aggregate market value of the voting stock of the registrant held by nonaffiliates of the registrant as of June 30, 2003, was \$25,311,335.
-(1) As of February 29, 2004, 20,641,924 shares of registrant's Common Stock, \$.01 par value, were outstanding.
-(1)Excludes 5,401,377 shares held by directors, officers and shareholders whose ownership exceeds 5% of the outstanding shares at June 30, 2003.
+20549

+FORM 10-K

+FOR ANNUAL & TRANSITION REPORTS PURSUANT TO

+SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE

+ACT OF 1934

+(Mark One)

+[X] Annual report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the fiscal year ended December 31, 2004 or

+[] Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from to

+Commission File Number: 0-16109

+A.P.
+PHARMA, INC. (Exact name of registrant as specified in its charter)

+Delaware 94-2875566

+(State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification Number)

+123 Saginaw Drive, Redwood City, California 94063

+(Address of principal executive offices) (Zip Code)

+Registrant's telephone number, including area code: (650) 366-2626

+Securities registered pursuant to Section 12 (b) of the Act: None

+Securities registered pursuant to Section 12 (b) of the Act: None

+Securities registered pursuant to Section 12 (g) of the Act:

+Common Stock (\$.01 par value)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

+Yes [X] No []

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by check mark whether the registrant is an accelerated filer (as defined in Rule 12b-2 of the Act).

+Yes [X] No []

+The aggregate market value of the voting stock of the registrant held by non-affiliates of the registrant as of June 30, 2004, was \$59,317,227.
+(1)

+As of February 28, 2005, 25,040,392 shares of registrant's Common Stock, \$.01 par value, were outstanding.

+(1)Excludes 7,227,200 shares held by directors, officers and shareholders whose ownership exceeds 5% of the outstanding shares at June 30, 2004.
 Exclusion of such shares should not be construed as indicating that the holders thereof possess the power, directly or indirectly, to direct the management or policies of the registrant, or that such person is controlled by or under common control with the registrant.